qcodespp/qcodespp/README.rst

 and running measurement loops.
 See https://qcodes.github.io/ for more info.

-This package, qcodes++ (aka qcodesplusplus or qcpp), provides user friendly frontend to the solid backend of qcodes.
-Qcodes++ uses a text-based data set and a simple yet powerful method for taking data and running measurement loops.
+This package, qcodes++ (aka qcodesplusplus or qcpp), provides user-friendly frontend to the solid backend of qcodes.
+If you have always wanted to run your measurements using python but found qcodes too daunting, qcodes++ is the package for you.
+Qcodes++ features
-It also has far superior live plotting and introduces other features to streamline data acquisition. qcodes++ is recommended when user friendliness is paramount.
+- a text-based data set (i.e. readable by notepad or excel)
+- a simple yet powerful method for taking data and running measurement loops
+- superior live plotting
+- powerful offline plotting
+- Improvements to core qcodes functions (such as the Station) to streamline data acquisition, protect (meta)data integtrity and minimise user error
+- Improved drivers for certain instruments
+- and other user-friendliness improvements outlined in the documentation.

 All features of qcodes are preserved in a qcodes++ installation.
 Even those features that qcodes++ does not rely on can be used seamlessly within the same